Please press here to listen to the homily or download

 2.1/ Three necessary conditions to follow Jesus: One can say that these three conditions cover all what people may possess.

-(1) Must give up their relatives: Jesus said to them, “If any one comes to me without hating his father and mother, wife and children, brothers and sisters, and even his own life, he cannot be my disciple.”
+(1) Must give up their relatives: Jesus said to them, “If anyone comes to me without hating his father and mother, wife and children, brothers and sisters, and even his own life, he cannot be my disciple.”
 The Greek’s verb is used here is “miséo” means to hate, to despise, not to concern with or to pay attention to.
 Matthews was more careful when using the verb than Luke, Jesus stated: “Whoever loves father or mother more than me is not worthy of me, and whoever loves son or daughter more than me is not worthy of me” (Mt 10:37).
 It is for sure that Jesus didn’t teach people to hate their relatives as hating their enemies, but also to love them as ourselves.
 Luke used to pay a special attention to love because he is a nurse and his duty is to lovely care for patients.
 Here, Luke probably understood Jesus’ meaning as in Matthews that Christ’s disciples must not value their relatives more than God and when they must choose between God and their relatives, they must choose God.

 (2) Must give up their own life: As Christ sacrificed his body for human beings, Christ’s disciples were also demanded to sacrifice themselves for God and others.

 (3) Must carry their cross: Jesus continued to say to them, “Whoever does not carry his own cross and come after me cannot be my disciple.”
-The cross he mentioned here, not necessary means the cross which Jesus was died on, but all other sufferings such as: despite, misunderstanding, persecution, etc. which a disciple must endure in preaching the Gospel.
+The cross he mentioned here, not necessarily means the cross which Jesus was died on, but all other sufferings such as: despite, misunderstanding, persecution, etc. which a disciple must endure in preaching the Gospel.

 2.2/ Two illustrated examples: To illustrate the necessary of the careful thinking before one decides to be his disciple, Jesus gave them two concrete examples.